ibm-cloud-docs/get-support/using-support-center.md

 As a classic infrastructure user, you might be familiar with support tickets.
 Tickets are now called cases in {{site.data.keyword.Bluemix_notm}}.
 {: note}

 Three different types of support plan are offered.
-For more information, see [Basic, Advanced, and Premium Support plans](/docs/get-support?topic=get-support-support-plans).
+For more information, see [Basic, Advanced, and Premium support plans](/docs/get-support?topic=get-support-support-plans).
 You can change your current support plan at any time by contacting a [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/cloud?contactmodule){: external} representative.

 {{site.data.keyword.IBM_notm}} periodically sends surveys to {{site.data.keyword.Bluemix_notm}} customers to get feedback on recent experiences with customer support.
 The survey focuses on the support quality and the overall experience. {{site.data.keyword.IBM_notm}} management reviews the survey results to improve the support experience.
 {: note}